 Step 3: Map your stakeholders

-The saying all 'politics is local' is even more true for elections.
-Scan Hansard, socials and media releases to find relevant election promises and MPs' priorities (or use Advoc8 to monitor these sources and set up alerts in the one place).
+Ruthlessly identify your priority stakeholders.
+As all politics are local make sure to scan Hansard, socials and media releases to see what's front of mind for key stakeholders (or use Pulse to monitor sources and set up alerts in the one place).
 You can also identify stakeholders based on geography and whether your organisation has a presence in their electorate (which Advoc8 can help with as well).

-And don't forget about reaching out to candidates as they are often actively looking for allies and opportunities to connect with voters.
+If it's an election year, Government and Opposition MPs will start to clear the decks of anything non-election critical, and as suggested above, what is and isn't 'critical' will depend on the MP.
+And don't forget to reach out to candidates as they are often actively looking for allies and opportunities to connect with voters.
 Even if they don't get up, you'll often see them reappear in the future as advisers, MPs and Ministers.